paperwork/paperwork/README.md

 ## Some last words

 The current development status is far from being worth called "version 1.0".
-However, if I could get you interested in this project and you feel like contributing, don't hesitate to ping me by e-mail (marius at twostairs dot com) or twitter (@devilx) so we can talk. :-)
+However, if I could get you interested in this project and you feel like contributing, don't hesitate to ping me by e-mail ([marius@twostairs.com](mailto:marius@twostairs.com)) or twitter ([@devilx](https://twitter.com/devilx)) so we can talk. :-)